Professor Deidre Brown (Ngapuhi, Ngati Kahu)

-Michael Feener is Professor of Humanities at the Center for Southeast Asian Studies at Kyoto University, and an Associate Member of the History Faculty at the University of Oxford.
-He is currently Head of the Arcadia-funded Maldives Heritage Survey.
+R. Michael Feener is Professor of Cross-Regional Studies at the Center for Southeast Asian Studies at Kyoto University, and an Associate Member of the History Faculty at the University of Oxford.
+He is currently also Director of the Maritime Asia Heritage Survey: https://

 Dr Mikel Landa

 Mikel Landa is an architect and a specialist in wooden architecture, heritage conservation and cultural landscapes.
 He is a lecturer at the School of Architecture of the University of Navarra in Spain and President of the ICOMOS International Wood Committee.

 Elizabeth Lee is a cultural heritage professional currently serving as the Vice President of Programs and Development at CyArk.
 Originally trained as an archaeologist, she has extensive experience in working with foreign governments, local communities and UNESCO.

 Trevor Marchand is Emeritus Professor of Social Anthropology at SOAS.
 Trained as an architect and anthropologist, his subject expertise is in space, place and architecture; craft knowledge; and skill learning and apprenticeship.